Minimize TCO with Fleet Maintenance

 • Driver Safety programs:

-Driver training courses and strict driver behaviour tracking systems can be used to improve driver performance and develop safe habits.
-The fleet management system monitors drivers' behaviour and provides fleet managers with timely advice.
-It uses a combination of sensor technology, computer programs and equipment that are installed in vehicles.
+Driver training courses and strict driver behavior tracking systems can be used to improve driver performance and develop safe habits.
+The fleet management system monitors drivers' behavior and provides fleet managers with timely advice.
+It uses a combination of sensor technology, computer programs, and equipment that are installed in vehicles.

 • Managing Fuel Efficiency: